UK-Export-Finance/dtfs2/utils/mock-data-loader/README.md

 3. `cd utils/mock-data-loader`
 4. Enure the .env file is pointing to the environment you want to update
 5. `node re-insert-mocks.js` :warning: **this will delete the current data - DO NOT USE IN PROD**

+## Notifying other teams of breaking changes

+:warning: When cleaning the dev database, we need to notify other teams of this (another team consumes the TFM GraphQL API) by emailing "IT Mulesoft Technical Support".